IrinaStatsLab/iglu-py/README.md

 iglu.iglu_shiny()
 ```

-See [Functionality](#functionality) below for the list of Python functions and data in _iglu-r_.
-See _[iglu Function Documentation](https://irinagain.github.io/iglu/reference/index.html)_ to know the acceptable arguments & types for the implemented _iglu-r_ functions.
+See [Functionality](#functionality) below for the list of Python functions and data available in _iglu-py_.
+See _[iglu-r Function Documentation](https://irinagain.github.io/iglu/reference/index.html)_ to know the acceptable arguments & data types for the implemented _iglu-py_ functions.

-When reading the aforementioned _iglu_ documentation & coding in Python, **always use Python types** not R ones.
+When reading the aforementioned _iglu-r_ documentation & coding in Python, **always use Python types** not R ones.
 Only use types in the Python column of the table below.

 |      Python      |     R      |
 |:----------------:|:----------:|